 Some individuals with HSAN2 exhibit self-mutilation, usually around the time of the eruption of primary teeth.
-Additional symptoms have been reported in some cases including dry scaly patches on the skin of the palms and soles (hyperkeratosis), diminished taste sensation, diminishment of certain reflexes, and abnormal sideways curvature of the spine (scoliosis) Some infants and children may have difficulty swallowing.
+Additional symptoms have been reported in some patients including dry scaly patches on the skin of the palms and soles (hyperkeratosis), diminished taste sensation, diminishment of certain reflexes, and abnormal sideways curvature of the spine (scoliosis).
+Some infants and children may have difficulty swallowing.
 Sleep apnea, in which breathing slows or stops briefly during sleep, may also occur.
-Later in the course of the disorder, urinary incontinence may develop.
+Later in the course of the disorder, urinary incontinence or signs of spasticity may develop.

-Genetic diseases are determined by the combination of genes for a particular trait that are on the chromosomes received from the father and the mother.
-Recessive genetic disorders occur when in individual inherits the same abnormal gene for the same trait from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+HSAN2 is an autosomal recessive genetic condition.
+Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
+If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive working genes from both parents is 25%.
 The risk is the same for males and females.